-Many tide gauges are recording the relative sea levels since the 1800s and the early 1900s in coastal locations worldwide and the linear analysis of the monthly average values has been historically the method of determining the relative rate of rise (Parker, Saad Saleem & Lawson, 2013).
+Many tide gauges are recording the relative sea levels since the 1800s and the early 1900s in coastal locations worldwide and the linear analysis of the monthly average values has been historically the method of determining the relative rate of rise (Parker et al, 2013).
 Because of the quasi-60 years oscillations, Carter et al (2014) conclude that sea-level records longer than 60 years, and even better longer than 120 years, are required to identify any long-term trends that might, or might not, occur in the data.
-Considering not too many tide gauges are measuring sea levels since more than 120 years ago without any quality issues, Parker, Saad Saleem & Lawson (2013) and Parker (2014) suggest using tide gauge signals continuously covering more than 60 years without many gaps and without any perturbing event as the relocation or substitution of the tide gauge.
+Considering not too many tide gauges are measuring sea levels since more than 120 years ago without any quality issues, Parker et al (2013) and Parker (2014) suggest using tide gauge signals continuously covering more than 60 years without many gaps and without any perturbing event as the relocation or substitution of the tide gauge.

 The assessment of the presence (or absence) in the tide gauge records of enough length and quality of any acceleration induced by the anthropogenic carbon dioxide emission claimed by the climate model is then very simple.
-The simple mathematics has been proposed in many papers as Parker, Saad Saleem & Lawson (2013) and it is reproduced below.
+The simple mathematics has been proposed in Parker et al (2013), Parker (2014) and other papers and it is reproduced below.